Partner in Employment COVID-19 Response (Click to Open)

 Jonathan’s 30-year career has spanned for-profit business and non-profit projects in the United States and emerging markets.
 His business career in technology included senior roles at technology startups, Microsoft, and Apple Computer’s software subsidiary Claris Corp.
 He pursued interests in global development and social enterprise joining Unitus in 2007, a leader in microfinance for the Indian market.
 He has spent years in Nicaragua where he lives part-time and helped found a triple bottom line housing business.
 Jonathan graduated Bachelor of Arts with honors from Brown University.

-Homeless Prevention Coordination
+Homeless Prevention Coordinator

 Languages: Somali, Kiswahili, English